enkidevs/curriculum/comp-sci/data-structures-and-algorithms/tree-traversals/in-order-traversal.md

 ---
 ## Quiz
-### which tree traversal is to be use in the following scenario?
+### Which tree traversal is to be use in the following scenario?
 Given a binary search tree (BST), which traversal would print its nodes in ascending order?

 ???

 * In-order traversal
 * Breadth first traversal